raouf2ouf/random-open-restricted-rps/README.md

 | Scaling Blockchains support | In this version, only 1 blockchain (LightLink) was supported.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | By using Acurast as a chain-agnostic RNG provider along with Getblock RPCs we can support multiple evm and polkadot chains.
 Currently, we deployed the game for: Fantom Testnet, Azero Testnet, Polygon Mumbai, LightLink Testnet.
 Furthermore, deploying to a new blockchain is relatively straightforward as it only requires creating a Getblock RPC API keys and Acurast Jobs (along with integrating the proper wallet on the frontend).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |

 ## Game Introduction and How to Play

+### Introduction

+[Rock, Paper, Scissors [RPS]]("https://en.wikipedia.org/wiki/Rock_paper_scissors) is one the most iconic and played games all over the world
+(there is even an [RPS World Championship](https://wrpsa.com/rock-paper-scissors-tournaments/).
+However, there was always a debate on wether it is a game of <em>chance</em> or a game of <em>skill</em> ?

+<em>Random Open Restricted RPS</em> [RORRPS] is a variant that adds complexity and amplifies the role of chance and skill.
+It is inspired by the famous [Resctricted RPS](https://kaiji.fandom.com/wiki/Restricted_Rock_Paper_Scissors) from the manga [Kaiji](https://kaiji.fandom.com/wiki/Kaiji_Wiki) along with the [E-Card](https://kaiji.fandom.com/wiki/E-Card) game from the same manga.
+By making the player cards public, chosing a card amounts to playing E-Card.

+### How to play

+You start by joining a game and providing a <em>collateral</em> for which you will recieve:

+- <em>6 cards: </em> a collection of Rock, Paper, Scissors cards.
+- <em>3 stars: </em> used to bet when you play a card.
+They are redeemable for collateral at the end of the game.
+- ~~<em>In-game Cash: </em> used to buy and sell cards.
+You can only redeem stars if you have no cards in you hand!~~ (functionnality removed for now as the smart-contract is too big).
+  After which you can <em>offer</em> or <em>answer</em> a match: a match is offered by placing a hidden card and a bet (number of stars).
+Other players can answer your match by placing a card and bet at least equal to the minimum you indicated.

+### How to win [or lose]

+- You <em>win a game</em> when you have <em>at least 3 stars </em> and <em>no cards</em> at the end of the game.
+For each star above 3 you will recieve additional collateral.
+- You <em>lose a game </em> when you have <em>less than 3 stars</em> at the end of the game (you will still recieve part of your collateral for each star you have).
+- You <em>draw a game</em> when you have more than 3 stars and at <em>least 1 card</em>.
+You will only recieve the collateral you used.

 ## Architecture and How it Works